iq-motion-control/iq-module-communication-doc/docs/manual/manual_throttle.rst

 This section defines what is meant by a “throttle command” in the rest of this document. **A throttle command is a command that can come from a variety of different sources that encodes a value from 100% to -100%.
 The magnitude of this percentage controls how quickly the module should spin, and the sign indicates the direction of the spin.**

-.. error:: TODO for dev: Should we clarify this stuff with anything about applied spin percentage?
-Does it not necessarily fit in smoothly with the zero spin stuff without it?
-Maybe at least a note or warning or something?
-    Should we also mention that it won't spin without arming?

 The exact drive voltage/speed and direction that a throttle command commands depends on how the module is configured by the user.
 A throttle command of 100% will command the module to spin at 100% of whatever the maximum set by its mode is, and in the direction set by its direction configuration.
 A throttle command of -100% will command the module to spin at 100% of whatever the maximum set by its mode is in the opposite direction of its direction configuration.
-The details of these configurations are covered in the :red:`Mode, Maximums, and Direction` section.
+The details of these configurations are covered in the :ref:`throttle_mode_maximums_directions` section.

 .. _throttle_sources: